WikipediaLibrary/TWLight/docs/admin.md

 In general, you will do admin-y things at the `/admin` URL.
 This gives you a GUI interface to the database.
 Good times.

+## Logging in

+_If you did not create your account via OAuth_, or did not manually fill in accurate Wikipedia editor profile data, you will not be able to use OAuth to log in.
+Instead, go to `/accounts/login`.

 ## Users
 ### Account classes
 There are 3 basic classes of accounts on TWLight: